AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ## Follow Target State

-This topic is used for [following a moving target](./moves.md#follow-target)
+This topic is used for [following a moving target](./moves.md#follow-target).

-The user should send this message to the robot at a reasonable rate(around 2-4hz).
+The user should send this message to the robot at a consistent rate (approximately 2–4 Hz).

 ```json
 {